net-zero carbon footprint

 Cheaper, safer, cleaner, easier, lighter, more reliable.
 Unlimited driving range.

 AIRPower’s powertrain system is designed to replace the heavy-duty truck’s current diesel engine and transmission with electrically driven motors and generators, batteries, telemetry, and software.
-It is a self sustaining system that does not require for the truck to stop and fill up at the pump, plug in to an outside source to charge, or fuel up on hydrogen gas.
+It is a self-sustaining electric system that does not require for the truck to stop and plug in to the grid to charge, or fuel up on hydrogen gas.

-The air compressor is meant to be operating when the truck is not running.
+The turbine is meant to be running during the 10-hours of the driver’s rests and breaks as required by the Department of Transportation.
 If the truck is run 24/7, the system will charge while driving but will create some drag.

 truck stop charging